fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseIndexRecommendations.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseIndexRecommendations** cmdlet gets the recommended index operations for an ssSDS server or database.
+The **Get-AzureRmSqlDatabaseIndexRecommendations** cmdlet gets the recommended index operations for an Azure SQL Database server or database.

 ## EXAMPLES